Kimuel/ReactBooking/README.md

   - npm run lint:eslint:fix

 Note:
- - This code uses react-boilerplate template starter kit and update all of its packages.
+ - This code uses react-boilerplate template starter kit and I update all of its packages.
  - There`s no unit test yet for the components (Pending)